- 4.4.6 - EVIDENCE REQUIRED

 Individual Fields - Complete the individual fields on the FACTS Sample Collection Screen as indicated.
 The following fields must be completed to save the sample information; Sample Class; Sampling District; Collector; Collection Date; Sample Basis; Sample Type; FIS Sample Number; Sample Description; Product Code; Product Description; Resp.
 Firm Type; Resp.
 Firm FEI Number; PAC; Sample Origin; and CR and Records Sent To.
 The fields described below are listed in alphabetical order to facilitate locating the instructions.
 Please note, when a collection report is generated, the field names may change on the report.

-Any information that needs to be included regarding the sample and cannot be documented via FACTS, should be documented on the C/R Continuation Sheet, FDA 464a.
+Any information that needs to be included regarding the sample and that cannot be documented via FACTS, should be documented on the C/R Continuation Sheet, FDA 464a.
 For example, pictorial descriptions of a field exam for a filth sample; or a description of relative documents and what they demonstrate regarding the subject lot of a documentary sample; etc.

 Enter the accomplishment data for every sample collected, by clicking on the "clock" icon at the FACTS task bar.
 In the Accomplishment hours screen, enter the PAC by selecting from the list of values and type in the number of hours spent collecting the sample.
 Also enter all PACs that were entered in the Collections PACs field on page 2 of the collection record.
 If another person is involved in the collection, add their time by clicking on the "Add" button.
 See IOM exhibit 4-16 page 2.